wpmvc/routing/README.md

 });
 ```

 To route to `WordPress admin`, your route must use a middleware with the name `admin`.
-If you apply this middleware to your Ajax route, WaxFramework will load the WP admin code.
+If you apply this middleware to your Ajax route, WpMVC will load the WP admin code.
 Check out the [Middleware Docs](#middleware) to see the middleware use process.

 ### Get Api Endpoint